jinglinstella/alternakraft/README.md

 # Setting Up Local Environment
 1. postgresql db:
-- install docker
+- Install docker
-- run `docker-compose up -d`  in the docker-compose.yaml path.
+- Run `docker-compose up -d`  in the docker-compose.yaml path.
 - You can connect to the default postgres db using dbeaver and then create your own db or excute into the docker container, run psql and create the db via command line.
 - Connection Info Should be: